Notion vs Roam Research: Workspace or Networked Notes?

 Daily-notes practice and retention

 The networked-thought workflow is built on Niklas Luhmann's zettelkasten plus modern spaced-retrieval research.
-Karpicke & Roediger 2008 (the often-cited paper reporting roughly 80% one-week recall via active retrieval vs about 36% via re-reading) is the standard reference for why daily notes outperform passive archives: surfacing yesterday's bullets while writing today's notes is a retrieval act, not a re-reading act.
-Roam's daily page is engineered for this loop; Notion's daily-notes template requires manual setup and a habit.
-Mueller & Oppenheimer 2014 (the longhand-vs-laptop study) is sometimes cited to argue that constrained capture beats verbatim transcription, which is broadly the spirit of Roam's outliner: short bullets force compression.
+Karpicke & Roediger 2008 is the standard reference for why daily notes outperform passive archives: surfacing yesterday's bullets while writing today's notes is a retrieval act, not a rereading act.
+Roam's daily page is engineered for this loop, while Notion's daily-notes template requires manual setup and a habit.
+Mueller & Oppenheimer 2014 is sometimes cited to argue that constrained capture beats verbatim transcription, which broadly fits Roam's outliner because short bullets force compression.
 Microsoft Work Trend Index 2024 reported that knowledge workers spend a growing share of time searching for information they already wrote down, which is exactly the failure mode Roam-style backlinks try to mitigate.
 None of this is unique to Roam, but Roam's UX is the most opinionated implementation in 2026.

 Pick Notion if you ship work with a team

 You're choosing a knowledge platform for an organization, not a thinking tool for yourself.
-You need relational databases (project trackers, content calendars, OKRs).
+You need relational databases for project trackers, content calendars, and OKRs.
 You need role-based permissions for clients, contractors, and direct reports.
 You want API access for downstream automations.
-You want a tool 30M+ users already know so onboarding is zero-friction.
-You don't need block-level transclusion; you need status fields and multi-stage approvals.
+You want a tool 30M+ users already know so onboarding is low-friction.
+You don't need block-level transclusion.
+You need status fields and multi-stage approvals.

 Pick Roam Research if your job is reading and writing